Nabil2017/EAsyViGAAP/README.md

 It integrates various bioinformatics tools and scripts to perform quality control, adapter trimming, assembly, and annotation.
 The pipeline is designed to run within a specific Conda environment.

-## Installation:

-### Prerequisites:
-Conda: Make sure you have Conda installed on your system.
-If not, you can install it by following the instructions available in Anaconda website.

-## Clone the Repository:
+### Clone the Repository:
 ~~~
 git clone https://github.com/Nabil2017/EAsyViGAAP.git
 cd EAsyViGAAP/
 ~~~

-### conda installa: conda 24.7.1 was used to install the pipeline dependencies.
+### Conda Install:

+Make sure you have Conda installed on your system.
+If not, you can install it by following the instructions available in Anaconda website.

 ~~~
 wget https://repo.anaconda.com/archive/Anaconda3-2024.06-1-Linux-x86_64.sh
 chmod +x Anaconda3-2024.06-1-Linux-x86_64.sh
 ./Anaconda3-2024.06-1-Linux-x86_64.sh
-# scroll down to read Licence and accept it.
 conda init
 source ~/.bashrc
 conda --version
 ~~~

-## EAsyViGAAP content and Specific considerations:
+### EAsyViGAAP content and Specific considerations:
 ~~~
 main.py                               # Full run session.
 FastQC_analysis.py                    # To evaluate the quality of the input fastq files.